maortal/Weka.OCCT.Classifier/README.md

 # OCCT Classifier implementation for Weka

-####OCCT: A One-Class Clustering Tree for.
-Implementing One-to-Many Data Linkage
+####OCCT: A One-Class Clustering Tree for Implementing One-to-Many Data Linkage
 ######Abstract

 One-to-many data linkage is an essential task in many domains, yet only a handful of prior publications have addressed this